zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 It will create a logging loop, and your bucket will grow in size exponentially.

+=>**AWS CloudTrail logs** provide a record of actions taken by a user, role, or an AWS service in Amazon S3, while **Amazon S3 server access logs** provide detailed records for the requests that are made to an S3 bucket.

 ## 147 S3 Replication(CRR&SRR)

 Must enable versioning in source and destination